 Credits — The team that worked on this guide

-Lory Gil is the managing editor of iMore, the co-host of the iMore Show podcast, and MacBreak Weekly.
+Lory Gil is the former managing editor of iMore, the co-host of the iMore Show podcast, and MacBreak Weekly.
 She's been using webcams since before they were popular and knows what's important when finding the best webcam for Mac, PC, and streaming.

 We may earn a commission for purchases using our links.
 Learn more.